Alternate Rogue: Expanded

 You have studied dastardly techniques to perform Devious Exploits.
 You gain the following benefits:

-- You learn two 1st-degree Devious Exploits of your choice from those available to the Alternate Rogue.
-If an Exploit requires a saving throw, the DC = 8 + your Proficiency Bonus + your Strength or Dexterity modifier.
+a saving throw, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

-- Each time you gain a level, you can replace one Exploit with another 1st-degree Devious Exploit of your choice.
+Retraining Exploits.
+Whenever you gain a level, you can replace one of the Devious Exploits you learned through this Feat with another 1st-degree Devious Exploit of your choice.

-- You gain two d4 Exploit Dice to fuel your Exploits.
-They are expended when you use them, and you regain them when you finish a short or long rest.
+Exploit Dice.
+You gain two d4 Exploit Dice to fuel these Exploits, which are expended when you use them.
+You regain expended Exploit Dice when you finish a short or long rest.

-- If you have Exploit Dice from another feature, you gain one Exploit Die equal in size to your other Exploit Dice.
+If you already have Exploit Dice when you gain this Feat, you instead gain a single Exploit Die equal to your others.

 Roguish Initiate